gentoo-haskell/gentoo-haskell/projects/GHC-6.5-failures.rst

 Some haddock docs might have failed, but since cabal didn't kill the setup if haddock barkes in 1.1.5.9.2, it has gone by unnoticed by me...

+This issue of not noticing if haddock failed is fixed in cabal-1.1.5.9.3.

 dev-haskell/buddha-1.2
 ----------------------

 ::

   ghc-6.5.20060906: unknown package: text

+Fixed by this *huge* patch `<../dev-haskell/buddha-1.2/files/buddha-1.2-ghc66.patch>`_.

 dev-haskell/c2hs-0.14.5
 -----------------------